 What should I look for in a psychology degree?

-When comparing the best universities to study psychology, and the different course options, what’s most important to consider?
+When comparing the best universities and the different psychology course options, what’s most important to consider?
 Here Dr Fuelscher and Dr Meaghan Danby, a lecturer specialising in forensic psychology at Deakin, weigh in.

 'Look for flexibility in terms of how and when you study,' Dr Fuelscher says.
 You might want to fast track your degree or study part time, or do your course units online, when and where you please.